Family Tree Gift Experience: Research Day

 Booking the day

 After you have placed your order, you or the gift recipient can book the day online by visiting Book Your Gift Experience.
-However, it cannot be booked until the gift recipient has sent us the research plan (see Before the Research Day above) which can be sent by email.
 Please note October, November, December are often fully booked, please plan and book well in advance.

-Should the Research Day proceed to the Society of Genealogists or the London Metropolitan Archives, certain rules will need to be followed.
+Should the Research Day proceed to an archives, certain rules will need to be followed.
 The gift recipient and any companion must respect their rules:

 - No food and drink in the library or record office only in the eating area